MABelanger/jsconcept/README.md

 ```

 ### Sementic realease
-Sementic realease use a convention for with version to bump.
-Is the same convention that angular use.

 ```
 $ npm install -g semantic-release-cli
 ```

 There are so many repeated steps when releasing a new version of a library.
 The tool semantic-release automates this process by pushing off the responsibility of your releases to continuous integration.
+It publish to npmjs and it use a convention for with version to bump.
+Is the same convention that angular use.

 <b>Init semantic-release-cli, at the root of the project:</b>
 ```